uber-archive/jetstream-ios/README.md

 model.observeChangeImmediately(self, key: "width") { ... }
 model.observeChangeImmediately(self, keys: ["width", "height"]) { ... }
 ```
-Whenever collections change, they fire of the property change observers, but they also fire off two other observers:
+Whenever collections change, they fire off the property change observers, but they also fire off two other observers:

 ```
 // Observe collection changes
 model.observeCollectionAdd(self, key: "collection") { (element: ElementType) in ... }
 model.observeCollectionRemove(self, key: "collection") { (element: ElementType) in ... }
 ```
-Callbacks fire immediately whenever an element is added or removed from the collection and the callback receives the element as an argument.
+Callbacks fire immediately whenever an element is added or removed from the collection and the callbacks receive the element as an argument.

 A very powerful feature is the ability to observe changes in the properties of a model object or **any** of it's children and its children's children.
-This is useful when your UI needs to re-render itself when a model object or any of its children
+This is useful when your UI needs to re-render itself when a model object or any of its children change.

 ```
 // Observe changes of an entire model object and its children